The Joy of Cultural Festivals for Seniors

 The frequency of participation matters for health outcomes.
 Seniors who engage in cultural activities at least every few months show lower rates of depression.
 At age 80, the risk of frailty is 1.3 times higher for those who don’t participate in cultural activities compared to those who do.

-Cultural Activities for Seniors
+Cultural activities for seniors

 Food tastings and cooking demonstrations